Geologic Materials Center - Seismic and Well Data Summary

 Seismic and Well Data Fees

-Fees for services at the GMC are effective November 9, 2017.
+Fees for services at the GMC are effective November 9, 2017 and have been updated July 1, 2019.
 Set by DGGS Director's Order, the fees will help offset operational costs, solidify the long term viability of the facility, and recoup the costs to the state of distributing the seismic data.
 All well data is free of charge.